-Are you healthy but interested to learn how cannabis could help improve your quality of life, overall health and wellness?
-This blog is designed to help you understand how cannabis can be used as a supplementary medicine for people who are not ‘sick’ but want to harness the power and potential of the cannabis plant.
-It is becoming more and more evident that having a healthy endocannabinoid system (ECS) may help treat or even possibly help prevent many health problems.
+Are you healthy but interested to learn how cannabis could help improve your quality of life, overall health, and wellness?
+This blog is designed to help you understand how cannabis can be used as a supplementary medicine for people who are not necessarily sick but still want to harness the power and potential of plant-based medicine.

 Table of contents

 - Did Dennis Peron have a point – is all marijuana use medical?

 - Stress: the hidden killer

 - Could Cannabis Be a Preventative Medication?
 10 Ways It Could Be